luisfcolon/aws-create-secretsmanagers/README.md

 ## Usage

-You will need to have Okta Verify app open on your phone.
-The script will guide you on what to do.
+You will need to have the Okta Verify app open on your phone.
+Besides that, the script will guide you on what to do.

 ```
 ./cipher project-name